-The deadline for submissions to be locked and certified is September 1.
+The deadline for submissions is September 1.
 Be sure enough time is allotted to ensure that all corrections, additional submissions, the processing of data and reports are completed, and the superintendent's certification of the data to the State Department of Education (SDE) to meet the submission deadline.
 It may be necessary to establish procedures within the individual district to ensure the financial data is submitted in a timely manner.
 Using the following checklist can help save valuable time and energy.